 GENERAL NOTICE TO CONTROL OR ERADICATE NOXIOUS WEEDS

-Notice is hereby given this 12th day of May, 2014, pursuant to Minnesota Statutes, Section 18.83, Subdivision 1 (2009), that all persons in Chisago County, Minnesota, shall control or eradicate all noxious weeds on land they occupy or are required to maintain.
+Notice is hereby given this 10th day of April, 2020, pursuant to Minnesota Statutes, Section 18.83, Subdivision 1, that all persons in Chisago County, Minnesota, shall control or eradicate all noxious weeds on land they occupy or are required to maintain.
 Control or eradication may be accomplished by any lawful method, but the method(s) applied may need to be repeated in order to prevent the spread of viable noxious weed seeds and other propagating parts to other lands.
+Failure to comply with the general notice may mean that an individual notice, Minnesota Statutes, Section 18.83, Subdivision 2, will be issued.
+An individual notice may be appealed within two working days of receipt to the appeal committee in the county where the land is located.
 Failure to comply with the general notice may mean that an individual notice, Minnesota Statutes, Section 18.83, Subdivision 2 (2009), will be issued.
 An individual notice may be appealed within two working days of receipt to the appeal committee in the county where the land is located.
-Failure to comply with an individual notice will mean that the inspector having jurisdiction may either hire the work done or seek a misdemeanor charge against the person(s) who failed to comply.
+Failure to comply with an individual notice may mean that the inspector having jurisdiction may either hire the work done or seek a misdemeanor charge against the person(s) who failed to comply.
 If the work is hired done by the inspector, the cost can be placed as a tax upon the land and collected as other real estate taxes are collected.
-You may obtain a list of the plants that are designated as noxious weeds and the members of the appeal committee from your County Agricultural Inspector or County-Designated Employee.
+You may obtain a list of the plants that are designated noxious and the members of the appeal committee from your County Agricultural Inspector.
 You can also obtain this information from your Local Weed Inspectors.
 Local Weed Inspectors include the township supervisors, city mayors or their appointed assistants.
-More information regarding the statewide listed noxious weeds, the MN Noxious Weed Law and a list of County Agricultural Inspectors and County Designated Employees can be obtained from the Minnesota Department of Agriculture’s website by visiting: http://www.mda.state.mn.us/weedcontrol.
+More information regarding the statewide listed noxious weeds, the MN Noxious Weed Law and a list of County Agricultural Inspectors and County Designated Employees can be obtained from the Minnesota Department of Agriculture’s Web Site Opens a New Window. .

 County Agricultural Inspectors